simvue-io/docs/docs/python-client.md

 ### Events

-Arbitrary text can be logged using the `event` method.
+Arbitrary text can be logged using the `log_event` method.
 These can be used for storing log messages, exceptions or any other useful information.
 For example,
 ```
 try:
     ...
 except Exception as exc:
-    run.event(exc)
+    run.log_event(exc)
     ...
 ```
-The timestamp at which the `event` method is called is recorded.
+The timestamp at which the `log_event` method is called is recorded.

 ### Alerts